about 46 stitch

 Our pursuit is to create beautiful items that surpasses the 'must-have trends' and become a forever piece our customers will wear, love and hand-down to family and friends.
 All our pieces are handmade with care and attention in Liberty ditsy florals, traditional handprinted woodblock prints, broderie anglaise, yarn-dyed linen and gingham with scalloped or embroidered edges and ric rac trims.
 The circular motion of design, process and distribution provides the opportunity to create a business that benefits our customers, employees and the planet, by promoting local working partnerships and avoiding waste and an unnecessary carbon footprint.

 46 Stitch was founded by former fashion buyer, Hannah Gilmour, whose career in the fashion industry has spanned more than fifteen years.
 On her 40th birthday, with an unshakable belief in her idea, she decided to take the plunge and launched 46 Stitch amidst the 2020 global pandemic.
 The brand name is derivative of her children's ages and the family’s house number, while ‘Stitch’ serves as a reminder of the brand's handmade approach.
 Hannah’s extensive global travel and particular love of India and its talented artisans has been a weighty influence on her choices for 46 Stitch.
 She excels at creating bespoke and beautifully-crafted pieces as a means to lift the modern, pared-back fashion aesthetic of today.
 And her skill at unearthing expert craftspeople with exceptional talent has allowed Hannah to bring her long-awaited fashion vision to life.

-She lives with her husband James and their two children, Margot, now 8 and Olive now 6 in West London.
+She lives with her husband James and their two children, Margot and Olive in West London.